nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `addT d/buy milk D/12-09-2022` will add the task "buy milk" with deadline 12 September 2022.

+### Editing a task: `editT`

+Edits the information fields (e.g. description, deadline) of an existing task in the address book.

+Format: `editT INDEX [d/DESCRIPTION] [D/DEADLINE]`

+* Index of a task is its index number on the task list.

+* INDEX must be a positive integer more than 0.

+* At least one of the optional fields must be provided.

+* Input values will replace existing values.

+Example:

+* `editT 1 d/sleep D/22-10-2022` edits the first task’s description to be sleep and deadline to be 22-10-2022.

 ### Marking task as done: `markT`

 Marks a task in the task list as done.